Lana, Guardian Angel

-Erela was sitting in a crystal chair, next to Lana’s bedside.
-At this moment, the past events were a blur to her: the black mist, the demon holding Lana down, and herself screaming for help.
-Now here she was, waiting for Lana to awaken.
+Erela was sitting in a crystal chair next to Lana’s bedside.
+At that moment, the past events were a blur to her: the black mist, the demon holding Lana down, and herself screaming for help.
+Here she was, waiting for Lana to awaken.
 When Erela awoke, she found the warrior angels hovering over Lana’s body, and Yushiro trying to calm his Commander.

 Erela didn’t know how long she’d slept.
 For her to be weakened to the point of needing sleep, it was embarrassing.
 Under normal circumstances, angels never needed rest.

-Erela signed heavily, and wondered what was transpiring around her.
-Uriel had just returned from battle, Azrael – the angel of death – warned of impending dangers, and now Lana had been attacked.
+Erela signed heavily and wondered what was transpiring around her.
+Uriel had just returned from battle, Azrael warned of impending dangers, and Lana had recently been attacked.

 “Do you think she’ll wake up?”
 Serafim asked Erela.
-He was standing in a corner in the glass room, staring at Lana sleeping peacefully.
+He was standing in the glass room, in the corner, watching Lana sleep.

-Erela shifted her gaze towards his, letting the sadness show in her green eyes.
+Erela shifted her gaze to him, letting the sadness show in her green eyes.
 “I don’t know, not even Sariel knows.”